ashishkrishnan/sparkplug/README.md

 <br />

-Sparkplug sits inside your computer case, connected to the motherboard's USB and power headers, allowing you to remotely Wake, navigate BIOS/Dual-Boot menu and safely shutdown, all via simple REST APIs
+Sparkplug sits inside your computer case, connected to the motherboard's USB and power headers, allowing you to remotely Wake, navigate BIOS/Dual-Boot menus, and safely shutdown, all via simple REST APIs or standard WoL packets.

-Unlike standard Wake-on-LANs which are unreliable, mostly due to driver-os conflicts and hardware restrictions, the Sparkplug hooks into the motherboard providing **state awareness**, **thermal safety (overheat protection)**, and **hardware-level keyboard emulation** for navigating GRUB/Boot Managers.
+Unlike traditional Wake-on-LAN solutions, which are often unreliable due to driver/OS conflicts and hardware restrictions, Sparkplug hooks directly into the motherboard.
+It provides state awareness, thermal safety (overheat protection), and hardware-level keyboard emulation for navigating GRUB/Boot Managers independently of the OS.

 ---

 <a id="capabilities"></a>
 ## 🚀 Capabilities

-* **Reliable Wake-on-LAN (WoL):** Remotely power on your PC over Wifi (WLAN), which triggers a relay to power on via the motherboard headers.
+* **Universal & reliable Wake-on-LAN (WoL):** Remotely power on your PC and select your target OS using standard WoL on the terminal or even KVM-over-IP interfaces.
+Sparkplug intercepts magic packets and selects which OS to boot. <a href="#wol">More details</a>.
-* **Reliable OS selector:** Use predefined keyboard input to navigate your primary or secondary os (e.g ubuntu or windows)
+* **Reliable OS selector:** Use predefined keyboard input to navigate your primary or secondary os (e.g., ubuntu or windows)
 * **Shutdown:** Safely shuts down your PC.
 * **Thermal Guard:** Monitors internal temperature.
 If the Sparkplug exceeds **85°C**, it locks out all controls to prevent hardware damage.
 * **Safety protocols:** Prevents any accidental shutdown or wake-ups if Sparkplug detects an ongoing sequence or is in cooldown period.